Uncovering Bias in Personal Informatics

 \subsubsection{\textbf{Evaluation Metric Selection}}

-On a different note, evaluation bias can also emerge from the choice of metric used to quantify the models' performance.
-For instance, group fairness hybrid metrics, such as error rates, are prone to imbalances, as discussed earlier, and can hide disparities in other types of bias metrics, such as WAE metrics (see Appendix~\ref{ap:A}).
-Similarly, aggregate measures, such as accuracy, can hide subgroup under-performance or conceal shortcomings in more important metrics for certain use cases, such as false positive or false negative rate \cite{suresh2021framework}.
+Evaluation bias can also emerge from the metric used to quantify the models' performance.
+For instance, group fairness hybrid metrics, such as error rates, are prone to imbalances and can hide disparities in other types of bias metrics, such as WAE metrics (see Appendix~\ref{ap:definitions}).
+Similarly, aggregate measures, such as accuracy, can hide subgroup under-performance or conceal shortcomings in other metrics \cite{suresh2021framework}.